miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made prostitute leave you when attacked and removed some more keys.
 Added list to readme presenting changes sorted  by theme and area.
 Allowed some more feeding from Heather and improved her last scene.
-Improved Bach and Johnny cutscenes and Chang disciplines immunity.
+Improved Bach and Johnny cutscenes and Chang Disciplines immunity.
 Made Pisha's quests fail on fight and fixed Gallery bar inspection.
 Repaired bum, Mercurio, Tseng, Yukie and Danielle dialogue issues.
 Fixed new line on phone not working and minor log and text details.